GAVLab/ros-hab-dcs/documentation/Flight_1/Post_Flight_Analysis.md

 * Handwarmer added extra weight.
 A smaller box size with new antenna might reduce weight dramatically while still staying warm.
 * Construct radar reflector out of cereal box to reduce weight.
 Apply aluminum tape before assembling to reduce time and amount of tape used.
 * Add i2c battery monitor sensor: https://www.adafruit.com/product/904
 * Yellow exterior color is harder to see in forest.
-Bright orange or red is better.
+Spray paint melts foam.
+Bright orange is better.